AnVIL Demo: Getting Started with your Analyses and Running FastQC with Galaxy in AnVIL on January 15, 2025

 The demos will highlight a range of topics, from a capability of the platform to a scientific analysis powered by AnVIL.
 If you’re interested in showcasing how you use AnVIL at a future AnVIL Demos session, reach out to Natalie Kucher (nkucher3@jhu.edu).
 After the demo, we’ll open up the floor to answer questions about the demo and to answer any general questions you might have about AnVIL.

-Watch our past Demos from our YouTube playlist!
+:play_or_pause_button: Watch our past Demos from our YouTube playlist!

-:pencil2: Sign up for more demos: https://forms.gle/7CcaLE9AM7FrYqpP7
+:pencil: Sign up for more demos: https://forms.gle/7CcaLE9AM7FrYqpP7

 Resources